Al-Nahian/Al-Nahian/README.md

 I am an **Analytics & CRM Specialist at Shohoz**, Bangladesh’s premier ride-hailing, ticketing, and logistics super-app, where I leverage customer data and custom tooling to optimize campaign performance and drive retention.
 Passionate about automation, I also build independent engineering projects to assist my day-to-day analysis tasks—such as data scrapers, dashboards, and micro-SaaS products—focused on converting complex, manual workflows into efficient, self-serve solutions.

 - 🔭 Currently building **Nuvio**, a B2B SaaS platform — details to follow as it develops
-- 📊 Day job: customer analytics, CRM campaigns, and reporting infrastructure at Shohoz
+- 📊 Day-to-day job — optimizing campaign performance, user retention, and the data tooling that accelerates decision-making.
+I also shape our broader business strategy through rigorous competition and pricing analysis, commission modeling, and comprehensive sales forecasting.
-- 🤖 My side projects are **vibe-coded** — built by directing AI coding tools (Claude, Lovable, Antigravity, OpenCode, OpenRouter) rather than from deep hands-on expertise in each stack.
-My core skill is the analytics/CRM side: knowing what to build and why; the AI tools handle the how
+- 🤖 Side projects — developed through an **AI-accelerated workflow**, utilizing tools like Claude, Lovable, Antigravity, OpenCode, and OpenRouter for technical execution.
+Rather than focusing on manual coding across multiple tech stacks, I operate as the product architect.
+My core expertise lies in Analytics and CRM—identifying strategic business problems and defining the "what" and "why"—while leveraging AI to efficiently handle the "how."
-- 📫 Reach me at **nazmealnahian@gmail.com** or on [LinkedIn](https://www.linkedin.com/in/nazme-al-nahian/)
+- 📫 Reach me at — **nazmealnahian@gmail.com** or on [LinkedIn](https://www.linkedin.com/in/nazme-al-nahian/)

 ---